windowsgamessamples/UnityPorting/README.md

 Make sure in Visual Studio when rebuilding the plugins, to set the build to 'Release' and 'Any CPU'.

 ## Upcoming features  ##
 We are just getting started.
-Today, it is a sample and lots of useful snippets you can copy and paste into your projects.
+Currently, it is a sample and lots of useful snippets you can copy and paste into your projects.
 We need  to:
 - Create guidance papers on getting ready for certification, performance and troubleshooting.

 ## Known issues ##